arhill05/scraper/readme.md

  - returns the full html of a URL after waiting the specified time
  - parameters
    - url: the url to scrape **required**
-   - key: the key of the config file to use
+   - configKey: the key of the config file to use
    - waitTime: time to wait before scraping HTML
    - replacements: comma delimited replacements (i.e. ?replacements=a,b means a will be replaced with b in the result)
+   - useAuth: if set to 'true', it will use the login information from the configuration for the given key.
+If this is supplied, a valid configKey must be supplied as well

 ---